[?] Subscribe To This Site

 Build a Greenhouse:

 Gardeners have been building greenhouses for years from many types of materials.
 There are many options when it comes to greenhouse gardening.
 There are many greenhouse kits available, making it relatively easy and cheap to get into it.
-It’s a great hobby; there are free greenhouse plans and how to build information available on this site.
+It’s a great hobby; there are free greenhouse plans and DIY How-to information available on this site.

 Take a look at the greenhouse kits page or the Greenhouse Videos Index page for more information.